Ruby-crowned Kinglet Winter Visitor to Louisiana

 Good Camera for Bird Photography

 Many birders enjoy photographing birds and other wildlife.
-We used a Canon PowerShot S5IS for most of the photos on this page, but here is one that's even better.
+We used a Canon PowerShot S5IS for most of the photos on this page, but have moved up to the Powershot SX60 and are very pleased with it.
 For good photos of birds, you need a camera with at least a 12X optical image stabilized zoom.